Flat Roof Repair: What Commercial Property Owners Need to Know

 Warranty & Maintenance Schedule

 You receive a written workmanship warranty on all repairs (1–5 years depending on scope) and a recommended inspection schedule for your property.
-Biannual inspections are standard practice for commercial flat roofs — spring and fall — to catch issues before they develop into emergency failures.
+Biannual inspections — spring and fall — are standard practice for commercial flat roofs to catch issues before they become emergency failures.

 Commercial Roof Repair: Frequently Asked Questions